mozilla/openbadges-discovery/README.md

 Then navigate to http://localhost:3000.

-This app can also be [deployed to Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs#deploy-your-application-to-heroku).
+This app can also be [deployed to Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs#deploy-your-application-to-heroku) if you set up a [neo4j add-on](https://addons.heroku.com/graphenedb) as appropriate.

 ## Configuration